liferay/liferay-docs/develop/tutorials/articles/04-developing-a-web-application/09-assets/02-implementing-asset-renderers/01-implementing-a-guestbook-asset-renderer.markdown

 Follow these steps to create the `GuestbookAssetRendererFactory`:

-1. In the `com.liferay.docs.guestbook.asset` package, create a class called `GuestbookAssetRendererFactory` that extends @product@'s `BaseAssetRendererFactory` class, and overwrite the generated constructor with the following:
+1. In the `com.liferay.docs.guestbook.web.internal.asset` package, create a class called `GuestbookAssetRendererFactory` that extends @product@'s `BaseAssetRendererFactory` class, and overwrite the generated constructor with the following: